MubashirWaheed/Shopping-Cart/README.md

 # Shopping cart

-This projetc is a small ecomerce website created using React.
+This project is a small ecommerce website created using React.

 ![landing page image](public/photos/store.png)